iifl-logo

 There are adequate Internal Control systems at all levels of Management of the Company.
 They are reviewed periodically and improved upon, where required.

 The Internal Audit is carried out by competent professionals.
-The Audit Committee of the Board looks into Auditors observations, which are deliberated upon, and appropriate directives are issued to the concerned Division for taking corrective measures forthwith.
+The Audit Committee of the Board looks into Auditors observations, which are deliberated upon, and appropriate directives are issued for taking corrective measures forthwith.

 g.
 Financial and Operational Performance

-Besides the continuous emphasis on quality enhancement of products and services, prudent cost management has been the objective of all the Divisions of the Company.
+Besides the continuous emphasis on quality enhancement of products and services, prudent cost management has been the objective of the Company.

-The Operating Profit before depreciation and interest (EBITDA) of the Rossell Tea Division for the year was Rs.1,198.59 lakhs as against Rs.3,007.59 lakhs in the previous year.
+The Operating Profit before depreciation and interest (EBITDA) of the Company for the year was Rs.2,970.68 lakhs as against Rs.886.32 lakhs in the previous year.

-With the strong financial fundamentals over the year, the financial base of your Company remains strong, and it shall be further strengthened with better operating and financial performance in the years ahead, subject to the impact of demerger process being in progress at this stage.
+With the strong financial fundamentals over the year, the financial base of your Company remains strong even after corporate restructuring as narrated above, and it shall be further strengthened with better operating and financial performance in the years ahead.

 h.
 Human Resources Development

-Industrial relations at both the Divisions of the Company remain excellent.
-Your Company employs 5,619 personnel on its permanent roll.
+Industrial relations of the Company remain excellent.
+Your Company employs 7,446 (including at the newly acquired Dhoedaam TE) personnel on its permanent roll.

 i.
 Significant Changes in the Financial Ratios